cnj-digital/seotamic/README.md

 Headless use is straightforward.
 If using the REST API or GraphQL, the entry will include three Seotamic fields: `seotamic_meta`, `seotamic_social` with the prefilled SEO data.

+You can also set the base canonical url in the config file by setting a value for `headless_mode`.
+The default value is `false`, but setting it to `https://mydomain.com` will change all canonical urls.
+The images will NOT use this base url, as they are still served from Statamic.

 **Headless usage is supported only for the PRO version.**

 ## Sitemap (PRO)